inspyrstudio/CygonLinkForUnrealEngine/Docs/FirstImport.md

 - The USD Importer processes it and generates assets.
 - No errors appear in the Output Log.

-It should look like this in you viewport after importing and dragging it into the level:
+It should look like this in your viewport after importing and dragging it into the level:
 ![UE_SampleImport](Screenshots/UE_SampleImport.png)